fireundubh/playwithfire/divinity/reversing-mods.md

 divine -g dos2de -a extract-package -s "%CD%\NotMyMod_c6a7eddf-ce98-43dc-a823-7187697e61fe.pak" -d "%PROGRAMFILES(X86)%\Steam\steamapps\common\Divinity Original Sin 2\DefEd\Data"
 ```

+lslib also offers a GUI for the command-line-impaired, but I wrote the Divine CLI, so... ;)

 ### Step 3.
 Set up the project

 Create a folder named `Projects` in the `Data` directory.